appirio-tech/lc1-node-param-helper/Readme.md

 - parseOrderBy
 - parseFilter

 Each of the method takes last argument as next function.
-This function is passed an error object in case error occured.
-Applicaiton should handle this error condition.
+This function is passed an error object in case error occurred.
+Application should handle this error condition.
 Applications can add an global error handler middleware to process this error and return to client.

 ### How to install?